wagenaartje/neataptic/mkdocs/templates/docs/methods/cost.md

 [Cost functions](https://en.wikipedia.org/wiki/Loss_functions_for_classification)
 play an important role in neural networks.
 They give neural networks an indication of 'how wrong' they are; a.k.a. how far they are from the desired output.
-But also in fitness functions, cost functions play an imporant role.
-Without the help of the MSE function, the [Evolve XOR](https://wagenaartje.github.io/neataptic/articles/evolvexor/) example would never have worked.
+But also in fitness functions, cost functions play an important role.

 ### Methods